K1S0/Casper-The-Friendly-Hackathon-/README.md

-2- Writing a Casper smart contracts
+2- Writing a Casper smart contract

 We will follow the tutorial entitled "A contract Tutorial" which will allow us to familiarize ourselves with the process of deploying and using a contract on Testnet, a local test network.
 And then we will write a smart contract called the counter contract.